deymohit2/nextjs-parallax-web-experience/README.md

 ## 🧭 How to Demonstrate Live
 To showcase the project features in a live demo:
-1. Open terminal in `olipop-nextjs` directory.
+1. Open terminal in `nextjs-parallax-web-experience` directory.
 2. Run `npm run dev`.
 3. Open `http://localhost:3000`.
 4. **Action 1:** Reload page to show Loading Screen.